-- a) Identification of services to be provided; and - b) Qualifications of personnel providing the services. - C. Short Term Inpatient care hospice in-patient facility, or qualified skilled nursing facility which states that the hospice may continue to follow any hospice patient admitted to that facility.
+- a.
+Identification of services to be provided; and - b.
+Qualifications of personnel providing the services.

+C. Short Term Inpatient care

+The hospice shall have a written agreement approved with an area hospital, hospice in-patient facility, or qualified skilled nursing facility which states that the hospice may continue to follow any hospice patient admitted to that facility.